Expert answers to all your business insurance questions.

 So, what does workers’ comp cover in South Carolina?

-Workers’ comp pays out for treatment expenses and lost wages if one of your workers’ has a medical problem related to their job.
+Workers’ compensation insurance pays out for treatment expenses and lost wages if one of your workers’ has a medical problem related to their job.
 A worker can claim workers’ comp benefits if they strained their back by lifting a heavy box at work—or for an illness brought on by workplace chemical exposure.
 And, if the worst happens, workers’ comp will also pay death benefits.

 However, workers’ comp won’t pay for ailments that don’t have a physical component.
 For example, stress and mental illness aren’t generally covered by workers’ comp unless there is very clear evidence of unusual work circumstances.